zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 The Flask blueprint defines two endpoints that are accessible if the session key is stored in a cookie.
 If this session is not found, the server redirects the user to the Zeeguu login page.

 The root endpoint delivers the articles.html page on a valid GET request.
-This page defines the structure of the articles listing and the subscription menu, while all the styles and functionality is implemented by the package files which it invokes.
+This page defines the structure of the articles listing and the subscription menu, while all the styles and functionality is implemented by the package file which it invokes and the CSS it includes.
 The subscription package makes use of the Cache class in order to store article listings locally, but Caching is not specific to this package.

 The **/article** endpoint takes as its arguments the article that the user decides to read, processes the article, and then delivers it included with the article.html page on a valid GET request.
-This page defines all the structure of the article listing, while all the styles and functionality (like tap-and-translate) are implemented by the package which it invokes.
+This page defines all the structure of the article listing, while all the styles and functionality (like tap-and-translate) are implemented by the package file which it invokes and the CSS it includes.

 Both packages share a need to contact the Zeeguu API upon specific data requests.
 Thus the functionality that provides the system with that ability, has been abstracted into a common class: `ZeeguuRequests`.
 The `Notifier` class (used to notify users of special circumstances) and the `UserActivityLogger` (used to log user activities on the Zeeguu server) are shared for similar reasons.